UGREEN-NASync/community-guide/docs/ugos/install/immich/index.md

 ## Option 1: Deploy Container Using Docker Compose

-To quickly deploy Immich on UGREEN NAS, it is recommended to use Docker Compose for project management.
+To quickly deploy Immich on UGREEN NAS, it is **recommended** to use Docker Compose for project management.
 This method is suitable when you need to create and manage multiple containers, making containerized management convenient.
+The following detailed steps will guide you how to deploy Immich using Docker Compose.
+[How to Use Docker Compose on UGREEN UGOS Pro?](https://support.ugnas.com/knowledgecenter/#/detail/eyJpZCI6MzMyLCJ0eXBlIjoidGFnMDAxIiwicGF0aENvZGUiOiJwcm8wMDIsOWpvcDV3LGUyZVNueiIsImxhbmd1YWdlIjoiZW4tVVMiLCJjbGllbnRUeXBlIjoiUEMiLCJhcnRpY2xlVmVyc2lvbiI6IiJ9)

 ### 1. Access the Docker Project Interface